HigherOrderCO/Kind/THEOREMS.md

 ```

 Make sure to replace the contents of `Main.fm` by the snipped above, and type
-`fmjs Main` to test it.
+`fmjs Main.fm` to test it.
 You should see:

 ```
 two_is_two: 2 == 2